 It’s shocking to sometimes find your 3 year old having a full blown conversation with themselves.
 Normally you stumble across them doing it on their own whilst playing.
 It’s also amazing, but as parents like us are naturally inclined to do.
 It also makes you worry.
 Is this normal?
 I know I thought maybe they weren’t being socialized enough or maybe it was something more seriously wrong with their development or personality.
 I did the research for you, so do 3 year olds talk to themselves?

 Yes, 3 year olds do sometimes talk to themselves and it is completely normal.
 In fact you should encourage it, research has shown that toddlers actually did better on tests of motor tasks when they talked to themselves.
 Talking to themselves is a developmental trait, its our children’s way of expressing their innermost feelings and thoughts.
 It also helps them feel more comfortable with their environment and improves their language skills.

-As parents we have so many things to worry about, it’s pretty much our full time job.
+As parents we have so many things to worry about, it’s pretty much our full-time job.
 It also pays off sometimes when our 3 year old nearly topples off a table or reaches for something they shouldn’t.
 Thankfully, talking to themselves is something we can cross off our worry list.
-Actually it’s an extremely interesting topic, that can be a sign of their future selves.
-I found it fascinating to read about and its completely changed my view it, so read on to find why.
+Actually, it’s an extremely interesting topic, that can be a sign of their future selves.
+I found it fascinating to read about and it completely changed my view it, so read on to find why.